foliovision/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

+= 6.2.7 - 2017/07/?? =

+* CSS - making the timeline wider if there are subtitles but no volume control (mobile)
+* Lightbox - parsing link rel attribute to allow you to create lightboxes which are not grouped into galleries.
+Very useful for lightboxes which show inline HTML or iframe.

 = 6.2.6 - 2017/07/26 =

 * Android - fix for duplicate warning about obsolete stock browsers on Android 4